-Monte Cristo with Five Spice
+Monte Cristo Sandwich, Chinese Five Spice

 The Monte Cristo has the amazing versatility of being both savory and sweet at the same time.
 That beautiful bridge between breakfast and lunch that we all crave so much on week- ends: BRUNCH!